Flowers You Can Plant In A DOG-SAFE Garden

 If your dog does ingest any poisonous flowers, call your vet or the Pet Poison Helpline: (855) 764-7661

-Toxic Flowers For Dogs
+Toxic Flowers That are Not Safe for Dogs

 What Flowers Can Make Dogs Sick?
-Some of the most popular flowers that are poisonous to dogs include Azalea, Buttercups, Chrysanthemums, Dahlia, Gardenias, Gladiolas, Hibiscus, Hyacinth, Hydrangeas, Mums, Primroses, Oleander, Rhododendrons, Rose of Sharon, and Sweet Peas.
+Flowers that are not safe for dogs include Azalea, Buttercups, Chrysanthemums, Dahlia, Gardenias, Gladiolas, Hibiscus, Hyacinth, Hydrangeas, Mums, Primroses, Oleander, Rhododendrons, Rose of Sharon, and Sweet Peas.

 Related Post: Flowers That Are Toxic To Dogs, by the ASPCA